 One small negative for these gloves is that if you want to slip them on and off quickly, these take more effort to pull on quickly due to the long sleeves and elastic band — the effort can outweigh the benefits if not planning to keep them on for an extended period of time.
 At the time of testing, the price was slightly higher than other models.
 Due to the sleeve length that adds to an already well-designed product, we think this option is the most protective glove we've tested yet.

 The Pacific PPE Latex Free gloves have a similar design to a few others tested and features that make this glove comfortable and pleasant to wear.
 The glove design fits the hand well, keeps the fingers in place, and slips easily on and off for quick tasks.
 The thicker material helps avoid easy punctures and comfortably protects from scalding hot water while maintaining flexibility so that the hand can still move easily.
-The lining is soft and adds to the comfort in wearing these gloves and keeping hands from sweating.
+The lining is soft and adds to the comfort of wearing these gloves and keeping hands from sweating.
 Patterns on the exterior of the fingers help to grip objects, while the fabric has a rubbery feel that helps to give a sticky response when holding objects.